-The preliminary programme is available here, below you can find more details about the event:
+The final programme is available here, below you can find more details about the event:

 This choice of focus addresses one of the primary aims of the RSA Network – to investigate meaning and practice of ‘smartness’ in city-regional governance.
 For this purpose, the notion of ‘smartness’ is understood here as revolving around finding a preferred balance between the competing quests for urban international competitiveness, national economic development, societal and territorial cohesion as well as environmental protection and addressing climate change.

 The observed contest between often seemingly conflicting goals in governance arrangements become particularly evident when it comes to questions of ‘sustainability’ as the overarching political and policy-defining agenda.
 This contest is not made easier by the complexity of diverse emphases subsumed under the term ‘sustainability’: political-economic, societal or environmental concerns, with associated claims for economic growth, social equality, and ecological considerations.
 In city-regions, these contestations and thus necessities for reconciling policy goals are particularly complex – and, with their dense and intense interdependencies, pose formidable political and practical challenges.
 Yet, at the same time, this makes city-regions and their governance a fascinating and rewarding arena for investigating the many meanings of ‘smartness’ – and, indeed, sustainability.